Thurmaston Day Centre

 Here at the centre we believe in a person centred approach, therefore the support we provide and the length of time spent at the centre varies significantly depending on the needs of the individual.
 We develop bespoke timetables that are suited to each person as well as holding larger events and group activities that are open to everyone.

 Thurmaston day centre facilitates regular outings based on building on relationships with peers and engaging in community activity.
 This gives the people we support a chance to experience enjoyable activities, out in the community to create happy memories with the friends they have made here at the centre.
-Some examples of the many activities our service users enjoy are: cinema, bowling, shopping, golf and much more.
+Some examples of the many activities the people we support enjoy are: cinema, bowling, shopping, golf and much more.

 We are very lucky to have Watermead Park on our doorstep, giving everyone a chance to get out into these beautiful surroundings, every day.
 Many of the people we support have walking around the park as part of their daily timetable, encouraging health and wellbeing in their daily routine.